-When you purchased your CRM technology, you assumed the best: That the technology would be flawlessly implemented through a well-managed project from start to finish.
-Your staff would enthusiastically buy-in and your organization would get closer to achieving its mission.
+When you purchased your nonprofit CRM technology from your CRM vendor, you assumed the best: That the CRM solution would be flawlessly implemented through a well-managed project from start to finish.
+Your staff would enthusiastically buy into this new CRM platform software and your organization would get closer to achieving its mission and CRM success.

 Then reality set in.